Software to Download

 The PC version is a port of Ray84 written for Vax.
 It was ported by Hans Thybo of Copenhagen University, Denmark.

-Authors: Ned (Edward) Field (USGS/SCEC), Nitin Gupta (USC/SCEC), and Vipin Gupta (USC/SCEC) Usage: Open-source seismic hazard analysis Platform: Any O/S that supports Java Manual: See online documentation Download: See online documentation
+Authors: Ned Field (USGS/SCEC), Nitin Gupta (USC/SCEC), Vipin Gupta (USC/SCEC), Peter Powers, Kevin Miner, and others.
+Usage: Open-source seismic hazard analysis Platform: Any O/S that supports Java Manual: See online documentation Download: See online documentation

 OpenSHA is an effort to develop object-oriented, web- & GUI-enabled, open-source, and freely available code for conducting Seismic Hazard Analyses (SHA).
 Our goal is to provide a framework where any arbitrarily complex (e.g., physics based) earthquake-rupture forecast, ground-motion, or engineering-response model can “plug in” for analysis without having to change what’s being plugged into.